Welcome

 We have a very high success rate and a low rate of recidivism.

-Samaritan Inn is dedicated to meeting
+Samaritan Inn is dedicated to meeting the needs of homeless families.

 The program's inception, due in large part to the dedicated efforts of Sister Thomasina Gebhard of the Sisters of the Sorrowful Mother, helped to alleviate the impoverishment caused by the economy and the forced closing of farms in Sussex County.

-Mission and Philosophy
+Our Mission and Philosophy

 Samaritan Inn provides emergency food and temporary shelter to homeless families in Sussex County as well as a program of counseling and skill building in family maintenance and growth.
 Its core values are: